JagtapSagar/Motion-Planning-for-Self-Driving-Car/README.md

 ---
 To run this project:
 1. Install Carla Simulator
-2. Download this Course4FinalProject directory with all its files into the PythonClient folder in the Carla simulator directory.
+2. Download this directory with all its files into a folder in the PythonClient directory within the Carla simulator directory.
 3. Execute following command in the simulator directory to open the simulator.
    * For Ubuntu: `./CarlaUE4.sh /Game/Maps/Course4 -windowed -carla-server -benchmark -fps=30`
    * For Windows: `CarlaUE4.exe /Game/Maps/Course4 -windowed -carla-server -benchmark -fps=30`